Wanderluzter/wanderluzter/README.md

 ## About

-- Currently leraning: Docker, DevOps with Azure, Arduino, Mobile Dev with React + TypeScript, and ASP.NET
+- Currently learning: Docker, DevOps with Azure, Arduino, Mobile Dev with React + TypeScript, and ASP.NET
+- I love technology and the things we can build with it.
+- Always trying to be better.

 ---